 The Primary Education Research Group includes a range of scientist researchers, pre, peri and post doctoral scholars, medical students and expert by experience public contributors, many integrating experiential knowledge as patients and professional practitioners, with existing evidence.
 Our work encompasses workplace-based and university-based learning, and the relationships between healthcare training and healthcare organisation and delivery.
 This includes examination of direct learning experience of students and faculty, longer-term sustainability, primary care knowledge, retention and capacity building.
 We have an active undergraduate and postgraduate capacity building programme developing scholarly evidence-based primary care and community education.
 We use a range of methods including qualitative, quantitative and evidence synthesis.
-Collaborative links include the Higher Education Academy (HEA), UCL School of Pharmacy, Association for the Study of Medical Education (ASME), Society of Academic Primary Care (SAPC), NIHR clinical education incubator project and SPCR Evidence Synthesis Working Groups.
-We aim to co-construct research projects wherever possible with patient and student users, and engage with public and stakeholders through to dissemination stages.
+Collaborative links include the Higher Education Academy (HEA), UCL School of Pharmacy, Association for the Study of Medical Education (ASME).
+Society of Academic Primary Care (SAPC).
+NIHR clinical education incubator project and SPCR Evidence Synthesis Working Groups.
+We aim to coconstruct research projects wherever possible with patient and student users, and engage and stakeholders to dissemination with public through stages.
 Contact: Sophie.park@ucl.ac.uk